miayam/learn-css/008 Layout/README.md

 >It's important to note that the display property can have a significant impact on the layout and appearance of a web page, so it's important to use it carefully and consistently throughout the stylesheet.

 ## Manipulate Child Elements With Flexbox And Grid
-Flexbox and grid are like a `block` element but each of which has special abilities.
+Flexbox and grid are like a `block` element but has special abilities.

 ### Flexbox
 ```css